 Both halftime events this year felt like the latter.

-Then came all the grandstanding, with everyone on a side convinced THEY had won the night and THEIR side was the righteous one.
+Then came all the grandstanding, with everyone on a side convinced they had won the night and their side was the morally righteous one.

 Sigh…it’s not really supposed to be this deep, is it?

-Like a lot of families, we treat the Super Bowl as an event.
-We plan our menu a week out just to make it like a party, the absolute ragers that we are.
+Like a lot of families, we treat the Super Bowl as an event at our house.
+We plan our menu a week out just to make it feel like a party (the absolute ragers that we are).

 The Balkan Storm made his legendary barbecue ribs.
 I made my cheeseburger sliders (on King’s Hawaiian rolls, so you know it’s fancy times).